saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.install "firefox_x64" version=74.0

-The above will install version 74.0 of Firefox.
+The above command installs version 74.0 of Firefox.

-If a different version of the package is already installed it will be replaced with the version in the winrepo (only if the package itself supports live updating).
+If a different version of the package is already installed then the old version is replaced with the version in the winrepo (only if the package supports live updating).

-You can also specify the full name:
+You can also specify the full name of the software while installing:

 .. code-block:: bash